rezolvetech/riak_core/docs/claim-fixes.md

 ### Balanced Rings

-If we had 4 nodes and a ring of size 32 and a nicely balanced ring where each node has 8 vnodes, and no tail violations but then add a 5th node, what happens?
+If we have 4 nodes and a ring of size 32 and a nicely balanced ring where each node has 8 vnodes, and no tail violations but then add a 5th node, what happens?
 Claim takes the existing ring and adds the `n5` to it.
 It calculates how many vnodes each node wants (6, since we can't have a fraction of a vnode) and how many each existing node can give up (2 each).
 It then decides on what the delta for each node is.
-Nodes 1 through 5 have a delta of 2 which means they can give up at most 2 vnodes.
+Nodes 1 through 4 have a delta of 2 which means they can give up at most 2 vnodes.
 Node 5 has a delta of -6, meaning it wants 6 vnodes.
 Claim then takes vnodes from the existing nodes and assigns them to the new node in such a way that `target-n-val`is not violated.
-The bug means that claim takes 2 from node 1, 2 from node 2, 2 from node 3 and then stops.
-Now node 5 has all 6 wants met, and nodes 1 through 3 have 6 nodes, all good.
-Except that node 4 has 8 vnodes, 33.3% more than any other vnode.
-Node 4 is going to be busy, and therefore slow, and therefore trouble.
+The bug is that claim takes all deltas from each node until wants are satisfied.
+It takes 2 from node1, 2 from node2, 2 from node3 and then stops.
+Now node5 has all 6 wants met, and nodes 1 through 3 have 6 vnodes each, all good.
+Except that node4 has 8 vnodes, 33.3% more than any other vnode.
+Node4 is going to be busy, and therefore slow, and thusly trouble.

 ![Unbalanced Ring](unbalanced.png "Unbalanced Ring")